Seventeen Maryland Sheriffs Sue State over “Community Trust Act”

 MARYLAND – Sheriffs from across the state of Maryland convened in Annapolis on Wednesday to announce legal action they are taking against the state.

-The sheriffs, joined by the Federation for American Immigration Reform, argue that the state’s newly enacted “Community Trust Act” undermines public safety and restricts cooperation between local law enforcement and federal immigration authorities.
+The sheriffs, joined by the Federation for American Immigration Reform (FAIR), argue that the state’s newly enacted “Community Trust Act” undermines public safety and restricts cooperation between local law enforcement and federal immigration authorities.
 In the press conference on May 27, sheriffs further contended the law places local law enforcement officers in an untenable position by restricting cooperation with federal authorities while still expecting sheriffs to uphold both state and federal law.
 They are now asking a federal court to intervene in the policy.

 The sheriffs involved represent jurisdictions across Maryland, including Allegany, Calvert, Caroline, Carroll, Cecil, Dorchester, Frederick, Garrett, Harford, Kent, Somerset, St. Mary’s, Talbot, Queen Anne’s, Washington, Wicomico, and Worcester counties.
 Their lawsuit is filed against Governor Wes Moore, Maryland Attorney General Anthony G. Brown, and the State of Maryland.